 COAPT study completed recruiting subjects in June 2017.
-COAPT CAS is presently recruiting subjects.
+COAPT CAS completed recruiting subjects in March 2019.

 Mitral Regurgitation Mitral Valve Regurgitation Treatment of Functional Mitral Regurgitation in Symptomatic Heart Failure Subjects Heart Failure Functional Mitral Regurgitation Symptomatic Heart Failure Functional MR MitraClip Mitral Valve Insufficiency Cardiopulmonary exercise testing COAPT CAS COAPT Continued Access Study MitraClip NT MitraClip System

 Open to people ages 18 years and up

 - Symptomatic functional MR (≥3+) due to cardiomyopathy of either ischemic or non-ischemic etiology determined by assessment of a qualifying transthoracic echocardiogram (TTE) obtained within 90 days and transesophageal echocardiogram (TEE) obtained within 180 days prior to subject registration, with MR severity based principally on the TTE study, confirmed by the Echocardiography Core Lab (ECL).
 The ECL may request a transesophageal echocardiogram (TEE) to confirm MR etiology.

 Note: Functional MR requires the presence of global or regional left ventricular wall motion abnormalities, which are believed to be the primary cause of the MR. If a flail leaflet or other evidence of degenerative MR is present, the subject is not eligible even if global or regional left ventricular systolic dysfunction is present.